gem/oq-engine/doc/manual/sep/sep_models.rst

 .. math:: X = 9.504 + 0.706\, ln\, PGV - 0.994\, ln\, Vs30 - 0.389\, ln\, d_{c}+1
 .. math::     -0.291\, \ln\, d_{r}+1 - 0.205\, \sqrt{Z_{wb}}\ \(11)

 and the probability of liquefaction is calculated using equation (3).
-Zero probability is heuristically assigned if :math:`PGV < 0.3` or :math:`Vs30 > 620`.
+Zero probability is heuristically assigned if :math:`PGV < 3 cm` or :math:`Vs30 > 620 m/s`.

 The proposed probability threshold to convert to class outcome is 0.4.